Categories vs. groupoids via generalised Mal'tsev properties: The varietal case

 \subsection{Finitary quasivarieties}

 Just like a variety of algebras is determined by certain identities between terms, a quasivariety also admits quasi-identities in its definition, i.e., expressions of the form

 ---see, for instance, \cite{Maltsev} for more details.
 It is well known that any quasivariety may be obtained as a regular epi-reflective subcategory of a variety, and more generally the sub-quasivarieties of a quasivariety correspond to its regular epi-reflective subcategories.
 In particular, sub-quasivarieties are closed under subobjects.
-We shall only consider finitary (quasi)varieties: all operations have finite arity.